kjac/FormEditor/Tutorials/RatingsPartFour.md

 In this part we'll have a look at how we can use the article ratings in a list view, without having to query the form submission statistics for each article.

 ## But why?
 The form submission statistics are quite fast to retrieve, and they certainly work well when rendering a single article.
-But when it comes to listing a bunch of articles at a time, it's simply too expensive on the performance side of things to retrieve the form submission statistics for each and every article in the list.
+But when it comes to listing a bunch of articles at a time, it simply won't perform well if we have to retrieve the form submission statistics for each and every article in the list.

-Fortunately we have [events](../Docs/extend.md#form-submission-events) on Form Editor that allows us to react to form submissions.
+Fortunately we have [events](../Docs/extend.md#form-submission-events) on Form Editor that allow us to react to form submissions.
 We'll use these to build a database cache of the article ratings.

 ## First thing's first
 Before we do anything, we need to add an *Article list* content type to our site.
 This content type should allow children of type *Article* and should be allowed at the root of the site.